 What is Poly Jet?
 PolyJet (PJ) technology is a 3D printing process that can achieve smooth surfaces, thin walls and complex geometries with accuracy as high as 0.1mm.
 It is the only technology that supports a wide range of materials with properties that range from rubber to rigid, and transparent to opaque.
 PolyJet is commonly used for prototyping and is best for projects where accuracy, finish and detail are required.

 How does a PolyJet printer work?
 The PolyJet printer operates like an inkjet printer, but instead of using drops of ink, the printer extrudes photopolymers that solidify or cure under UV light.
 Layers are built on a build tray until the part is made.
 When an intricate design is desired, the 3D printer uses a gel-like support material that enables complex geometries.
-The gel is removed by soaking or water jetting.
+The gel is easily removed by soaking or water jetting.

 Is PolyJet a type of SLA technology?
 While both PolyJet and SLA use a resin cured by UV light, some notable differences are observed.
 First, there is no need for a resin bath like in SLA.
 Second, PJ printers utilize a gel material for the support that can be washed away, whereas SLA printers use break-away support materials.
 Lastly, PJ printers produce parts with no liquid resin residue, which means there is no need to wash the post-production piece.